MS in Arts Administration

 The program has a rolling admissions policy with no absolute deadlines.
 However, students interested in applying for fall admission are encouraged to apply by late March (February 1 for international students), as the number of applicants is quite high.
 Students may choose to complete up to 8 credits on a non-matriculating basis, prior to admission.

 The program offers a small number of graduate assistantships to matriculating students.
 These consist of up to $4,200 in tuition remission per semester in exchange for research support or administrative work (10–20 hours per week).
 Information about this opportunity is made available to students when they are admitted to the degree program.
 Boston University Financial Assistance (617-358-4072) can provide additional information about deferred payment and loan programs.

 While MET’s MS in Arts Administration is an independent degree program, we also take advantage of some of the resources, faculty, and courses offered by the Art History and Historic Preservation Studies departments (Graduate School of Arts & Sciences) and the Administrative Sciences, Advertising, and Urban Affairs departments (Metropolitan College).
 General information and policies for Metropolitan College can be found in this bulletin and on our program website.

 The MS in Arts Administration degree program emphasizes an interdisciplinary curriculum.
 MET students benefit from studying alongside performing arts and visual arts students.
 There is also the opportunity to specialize by taking courses within certain discipline-based areas.
 The curriculum is largely focused on the nonprofit area, but it is also possible to substitute a limited number of courses with a commercial (for-profit) orientation.
-Arts administration courses are taught by the program director, assistant director, and adjunct faculty who are working professionals in the Boston area.
+Arts administration courses are taught by the program director and adjunct faculty who are working professionals in the Boston area.
 On average, each faculty member has well over 10 years of high-level professional experience in the arts.

 Program Requirements (10 courses/40 credits)